 FOR IMMEDIATE RELEASE

-Why Medication Matters: National Council for Behavioral Health’s Medical Director Institute’s Call to Action
+Why Medication Matters: National Council for Mental Wellbeing’s Medical Director Institute’s Call to Action

 WASHINGTON, D.C.
 (September 19, 2018) – One in six Americans – approximately 54.3 million individuals – take a psychiatric drug.
 On average, half of all people on any medication do not take it as prescribed.